 Type in a keyword and look at the related terms to see some suggestions of other keywords.

 You can also take a look at the popular pins right under and see what keywords they’re using.

 The Pinterest trends tool is not my favorite when it comes to actually find your keywords since they don’t have all of them.
 However, I would still recommend using it to know when your keywords are trending!
 This way you can note when you should publish the content using this keyword and make the most of the traffic trends!

 Now that you know where to find your Pinterest keywords, it is important you’re choosing the right keywords for your audience!

 First, make sure you’re brainstorming your main content topics.
 In order to do that, make a note of your blog categories or write down your core topics.
-From there, write down smaller categories that will be used as your “main keywords”.
-These keywords will be used to start your keyword research.
+From there, write down smaller categories.
+You’ll use them as your “main keywords” and they are the start of your keyword research.
 So for example, as a Pinterest strategist, I am talking about Pinterest, that’s my core topic.
 From there, I can talk about Pinterest marketing, Pinterest workflows, Pinterest images, Pinterest SEO, etc… I’ll use them as base keywords to see what people are looking for when it comes to these subtopics.

-If you found your keywords with the Pinterest keyword planner tool, you will see an approximate volume of search which can help you make a decision when it comes to what keyword to target.
-You can also cross reference this keyword with some other keyword research tools outside of Pinterest.
+If you found your keywords with the Pinterest keyword planner tool, you will see an approximate volume of search.
+It can help you make a decision when it comes to what keyword to target.
+You can also cross-reference this keyword with some other keyword research tools outside of Pinterest.